prithwi/how_not2_flu/README.md

 - - -

-# Christmass Effect
+# Christmas Effect

 Surveillance measures can often suffer from variations such as holiday periods.
-During holidays, such as Christmass in USA, people may chose to visit hospitals for only essential visits (example: people may not visit for elective surgeries).
+During holidays, such as Christmas in USA, people may chose to visit hospitals for only essential visits (example: people may not visit for elective surgeries).
 As a result, although the total number of patients may decrease, the number of ILI related visits may remain the same.
 This contributes to an inflated